reviewed by

 Introduced by his daughter Astrella Celeste, Donovan takes the stage looking great for a man of 65, as he was in 2011.
 Dressed in a flowery shirt and velvet tunic and still with that luxurious head of hair intact, he launches into a potted history of “my album” Sunshine Superman.
 Almost unbelievably, recording for that record started with the title track in late 1965.
 Imagine that!
 Maybe Donovan did invent psychedelia after all.

 Presenting the album in the original track order, Don floors the RAH audience by bringing on Jimmy Page right off the bat for the opening number.
-Dressed entirely in black with his snow-white hair tied back, Page straps on a three pick-up black Gibson Les Paul and, grinning hugely, peels off that oh-so familiar “Sunshine Superman” guitar motif.
+Dressed entirely in black with his snow-white hair tied back, Page straps on a three pick-up black Gibson Les Paul Custom and, grinning hugely, peels off that oh-so familiar “Sunshine Superman” guitar motif.
 As a virtually unknown session man he played on the original hit single half a century ago along with bassist John Paul Jones who, sadly, is not here tonight.
 Page is on great, if typically sloppy, form and he and Don share a big hug as he leaves the stage after just the one song.

 The band and orchestra sound magnificent, but Donovan’s voice seems strained and on the quiet, acoustic songs like “Legend Of A Girl Child Linda” he struggles to make some of the high notes.
 The song is simply a succession of identical word-heavy verses, but John Cameron’s complex orchestral arrangement builds layer on layer to maintain interest until the end.
 Astrella also sings background on some verses.